arsm100/docker-atlassian-confluence-server/README.md

 These Confluence Docker images are presented as a technical preview, and not recommended for critical production deployments.
-However if you are interested in deploying with containers will would be interesting in hearing your feedback.
+However if you are interested in deploying with containers we would be interested in hearing your feedback.

 Note that these images are built on the [AdoptOpenJDK][12] images.
 Prior to Confluence 6.13 OpenJDK was not a supported platform.
 See [the 6.13